YoungWonks/ywsos2021_web/tasks.md

 - Gallery
     - Delete Function
     - Location in language
+    - Change status of scans
+- Admin feature
+    - Reports on Dashboard
+    - Status of scans
+    - Functionality

 - Create skeleton pages that don't have design yet
 - Make page better looking on smaller devices